lotusmeanseight/Notes-Hub/README.md

   - Categories to collect tags and associate a hub with the category instead of spamming the taglist.

-The end product regarding categories is still a topic to think about.
+The concrete implementation regarding categories is still a topic to think about.

 ## The current state of the project: Building Infrastructure
 - Creating bash and docker files for Spring Boot applications and others.